 What not to change

 When updating your post, you might get carried away a little bit, and you start changing things that should be kept the same.
 So to make sure you don’t hurt your ranking, there is one item that you SHOULD NEVER change; the web address or URL of the post.

 If other websites are linking to the original post, you will break those links.
 This will give a bad experience to the readers of that content, but even worse for you, you will lose whatever authority and ranking these websites were passing on to you.

-The best way to prevent this is by making a small change in your WordPress theme (or template of your website if you’re not using WordPress).
-Change the “Published date” to “Last updated: date“.
+The best way to prevent this is by making a small change in your WordPress theme (or website template if you’re not using WordPress).
+Change the “Published date” to “Last updated: date.”
 Not sure how to do this?
-WPBeginner has a great article that will help you set it up in no time.
+WPBeginner has a great article that will help you set it up quickly.

-What to do after you updated your old blog post?
+What to do after you update your old blog post?